 Generating enough electricity for one person produces just 30 grams of used fuel each year.

-High level wastes make just 3% of the total volume of waste arising from nuclear generation, but they contain 95% of the radioactive content.
+High level wastes make just 3% of the total volume of waste arising from nuclear generation, but they contain 95% of the radioactivity arising from nuclear power.
 Low level wastes represent 90% of the total volume of radioactive wastes, but contain only 1% of the radioactivity.

 Managing used fuel

 Used nuclear fuel is very hot and radioactive.
 Handling and storing

 it safely can be done as long as it is cooled and plant workers are

 shielded from the radiation it produces by a dense material like

 concrete or steel, or by a few metres of water.

 Water can conveniently provide both cooling and shielding, so a

 typical reactor will have its fuel removed underwater and